 Being a central hub for tourism, the islands go through waste – a LOT of it, especially plastic.
 And because we live on an island, we have to ship our trash out or burn it.
 There are virtually no recycling bins on the streets (only waste bins), nor in hotels or restaurants.
 The island doesn’t compost; they only have a green waste bin for plant matter, and they only recycle aluminum and plastics with a number 1 or 2 on the bottom.
 Because of lack of recycle bins, people default to throwing everything in the waste bin, thinking it’s out-of -sight-out-of-mind.

-After living in Seattle for several years, I became spoilt with how progressive and green the state is.
+After living in Seattle for several years, I became spoiled with how progressive and green the state is.
 Seattle’s recycle and composting systems are top-notch, and they really care about their environmental footprint, stepping up as leaders in the industry.
 In Hawaii, not so much.
 Instead of seeing green roofs and gardens, you’ll see parking lots and dilapidated structures being unused and wasting precious space.
 Instead of compostable takeaway containers, you’ll see plastic and styrofoam (it’s a stab to my heart every time I see this.)
-You would think that an island would try to be more sustainable, but it doesn’t seem to be a top priority here.
+You would think that an island would try to be more sustainable, but it doesn’t seem to be a top priority here over tourism revenue.

 6) Lack of (Non-Polynesian) Culture

-Hawaii is wonderfully rich in its own Polynesian culture, however, if you want to find a great local jazz bar or live indie music on any given night, you may as well book a flight to San Francisco or Seattle because you won’t find it here.
+Hawaii is wonderfully rich in its own Polynesian culture, however, if you want to find a great local jazz bar or live indie music on any given night, you may as well book a flight to San Francisco or New York City because you won’t find many options here.
 It’s difficult to even find a good radio station that plays jazz, blues, symphonic music, or anything other than rap, pop or rasta music (a mixture of Jamaican and Hawaiian).
-(Thank goodness for Hawaii Public Radio).
+(Thank goodness for Hawaii Public Radio and KTUH (University of Hawaii college radio)).
 Occasionally the University of Hawaii at Manoa will host musical events, but they are few and far between.
 Also, because we’re an island, big theatre Broadway shows or well-known musicians rarely come our way.
 And when they do, shows sell out immediately.

-In a recent article published in February of 2018, Hawaii News Now reported that Honolulu ranked 19th for worst traffic in the nation.
+In an article published in 2018, Hawaii News Now reported that Honolulu ranked 19th for worst traffic in the nation.
 In 2012 it was ranked the #1 worst city in the nation for traffic (yes, even topping L.A. and Seattle).
-In 2013, it was the second worst, and in 2015 the 10th worst, so we’re improving, yay!
-(SOURCE: http://www.hawaiinewsnow.com/story/37441438/surprisingly-honolulu-isnt-one-of-the-worst-cities-in-the-nation-for-traffic).
+In 2013, it was the second worst, and in 2015 the 10th worst, so we’re improving, yay! (source).
 We have 1.4 million people on the island, and they drive everywhere.
 The city’s infrastructure was built as an afterthought.
 We are an island after all.

 8) Poor Public Transportation

 Remember that rail system I spoke about earlier?
-Hawaii residents are still waiting on this completion, though I’m pretty sure people have stopped holding their breath by now.
+Hawaii residents are still waiting on its completion, though I’m pretty sure people have stopped holding their breath by now.
 Besides our public city bus (called “TheBus”), which takes ten minutes to go one mile, there is no public transit system.
+(And no, contrary to popular belief, there are no bridges in between all the islands, and no underground systems either….unless you consider a submarine a mode of transportation.)
 In March of 2017, Biki, Hawaii’s first bike share system, was finally introduced; a baby step towards improvement.
 I get it, it’s not like we can easily chum up ocean water and build an underground system in Hawaii, but we could at least improve road conditions and add bike lanes to encourage bicycle commuting.